aserg-ufmg/angularjs-performance-survey/README.md

 > In Angular it is fairly easy to add so many watchers that your app will slow down to a crawl.

-> Angular 1.3 added \mcode{::} notation to allow one time binding.
+> Angular 1.3 added `::` notation to allow one time binding.
 Angular will wait for a value to stabilize after its first series of digest cycles; after that, Angular will remove the watcher forgetting about that binding.
 If you are on pre 1.3 version of Angular you can use this library to achieve similar results.

-> Use \mcode{\$watchCollection} instead of mcode{\$watch} (with a 3rd parameter).
+> Use `\$watchCollection` instead of mcode{\$watch` (with a 3rd parameter).

-> If you know there is going to be a lot of changes coming from an \mcode{ng-model}, you can de-bounce the input.
-For example if you have a search input like Google, you can de-bounce it by setting the following \mcode{ng-model} option: \mcode{ng-model-options=\aspas{\{ debounce: 250 \}}}.
+> If you know there is going to be a lot of changes coming from an `ng-model`, you can de-bounce the input.
+For example if you have a search input like Google, you can de-bounce it by setting the following `ng-model` option: `ng-model-options="{ debounce: 250 `"`.
 This will ensure that the digest cycle due to the changes in this input model will get triggered no more than once per 250ms.

-> Use \mcode{ng-if} instead of \mcode{ng-show} (but confirm that \mcode{ng-if} is actually better for your use case).
+> Use `ng-if` instead of `ng-show` (but confirm that `ng-if` is actually better for your use case).

 > Console.time is a great API, and I found it particularly helpful when debugging issues with Angular performance.